Lee Scott (politician): Member of Parliament

 In the 2005 general election, Scott gained the Ilford North seat, a key Conservative target that election, defeating the sitting Labour MP Linda Perham.
-He has a special interest in autism and presented a Private Member's Bill to Parliament dealing with the care of autistic children once they reached adulthood.
+He has a special interest in autism and presented a private member's bill to Parliament dealing with the care of autistic children once they reached adulthood.
 He was a member of the select committee on transport and was on the select committee on health.

 Scott, Patron of the UK Autism Foundation, was nominated by the charity for his work supporting parents, carers, children and adults with autism spectrum disorders across the United Kingdom.
 He met Prime Minister Tony Blair and autism campaigner Ivan Corea after he raised the issue of autism at Prime Minister's Questions.
 On 9 December 2010, he abstained from voting on the Higher Tuition Fees Bill, which meant he had to resign his position as an aide to the Transport Secretary, Philip Hammond.

-During a Parliamentary debate on anti-Semitism in 2014, he stated that he had received several death threats because of his espousal of Judaism, including five in the last year.
+During a Parliamentary debate on antisemitism in 2014, he stated that he had received several death threats because of his espousal of Judaism, including five in the last year.
 From May 2018 to June 2019, Scott was Special Adviser to the Secretary of State for Housing, Communities and Local Government, James Brokenshire.

 At the 2015 general election, despite his party gaining an overall majority, Scott lost his seat to Labour's Wes Streeting; Scott said it was like a "bereavement", commenting that he "didn't anticipate losing".
 Speaking to The Guardian, he added "It was so close, but right up until 30 minutes before, I was being told that I'd done it – that I'd just scraped home".
 He stood again at the 2017 snap election called by Theresa May, but was unsuccessful, with the seat seeing an 8.5% swing from the Conservatives to Labour.
 He had previously said he would not stand again, but chose to do so after receiving "200 calls" from supporters who urged him to do so.
 In 2018, Scott said that he would not be standing again because "I wouldn't put my family through what we went through in the last three of those four elections", referring to what investigative journalist John Ware called "an antisemitic campaign aimed at ousting him from Parliament" linked to Mend (Muslim Engagement and Development).